DarkGhostHunter/Larapass/README.md

 ```

 As always, you can opt-out with your own logic.
 For these case take a look into the [`ConfirmsWebAuthn`](src/Http/ConfirmsWebAuthn.php) trait to start.

+> You can change how much time to remember the confirmation [in the configuration](#confirmation-timeout).

 ## Events